 - A decisive, pre-emptive and coordinated policy response needed to stabilize financial markets has taken shape, particularly in the U.S. The U.S. unemployment rate hit its highest level since the Great Depression in April, underscoring the need for effective policy implementation. - The Federal Reserve built on its "whatever it takes" approach to helping the economy through the shock and ensuring markets function properly.
-We could see its balance sheet more than double to just over \$10 trillion by year end to support the fiscal response.
-The U.S. Treasury smashed records by setting out a \$3 trillion borrowing plan in its quarterly refunding to fund the response - showing the blurring of lines between monetary and fiscal policy. - The Fed in its June 10 meeting steered clear of committing to explicit yield curve control. - We are gaining confidence in Europe's policy response, including expanded asset purchases by the European Central Bank, but a proposed €750 billion joint recovery fund may face implementation challenges. - China moved away from setting a GDP growth target for 2020, emphasizing quality of growth over quantity, and announced fiscal stimulus of around 4% of GDP. - A German constitutional court ruling threatens the European Central Bank's independence and could lead to euro area fragmentation in the long run.
+We could see its balance sheet more than double to nearly \$11 trillion by year end to support the fiscal response.
+The U.S. Treasury smashed records by setting out a \$3 trillion borrowing plan in its quarterly refunding to fund the response - showing the blurring of lines between monetary and fiscal policy. - Europe's response has been slower than elsewhere but starts to stand out when the risk of policy fatigue in the U.S. is increasing.
+Germany announced a bigger-than-expected €130 billion fiscal package.
+The ECB expanded its pandemic emergency purchase program more than anticipated.
+France is due to present its package next week. - China moved away from setting a GDP growth target for 2020, emphasizing quality of growth over quantity, and announced fiscal stimulus of around 4% of GDP. - A German constitutional court ruling threatens the European Central Bank's independence and could lead to euro area fragmentation in the long run.
 It's crucial to have proper guard rails around policy coordination, as we wrote in Dealing with the next downturn. - Central banks have moved from alleviating dysfunctional market pricing and tightening financial conditions to ensuring credit flows to businesses and local governments. - We see risks of implementation and policy exhaustion.
 Next rounds of U.S. fiscal stimulus look harder to achieve because of a return of political polarization after a short window of bipartisanship. - Market implication: Coupon income is crucial in an even more yield-starved world, including corporate credit.